- 1 Top 7 Best Food Mills

 To come up with a list of our top food mill picks, we based our decisions on ease of use, the durability of materials, and grinding discs.

 We prioritized products with convenient features, such as foldable feet, knobs, and long handles, that improve the usability of each food mill.
 We picked items that are only made from high-quality stainless steel, mostly safe for dishwasher use.
+The food mill will have you filling your best lunch box with new, unique, food.

 We also considered the accessories that came with each item, like grinding discs and added scraper.
 We tested each item’s flexibility in processing different kinds of food, whether they’d be great for sauces, jams, or purees.
 In the end, we selected those that came with different sizes of milling discs that can let you prepare a wide variety of foods from purees, to mashed potatoes and even juices.
 We chose food mills with 2mm discs for fine grinding, 3mm for medium grinds, and 5mm up to 8mm for coarse grinds.